 I no naka no kawazu taikai o shirazu

-- Literally: The well frog does not know the ocean;
+- Literally: The frog in the well does not know the ocean;

-- Meaning: One only knows about something, knowing or experiencing it.
-Perfect for those who criticize other countries without knowing;
+- Meaning: You only know something by experiencing it.
+Perfect for those who criticize other countries without knowing them;

 鳶が鷹を生む